Suzhou High School of Jiangsu Province: During the late Qing dynasty and ROC

 In 1902, Ziyang College was renamed to Xiaoshiguan (校士馆, literally meaning a place for school scholars).
-Two years later, Duan Fang (端方), the provincial governor of Jiangsu, established Jiangsu Normal School (江苏师范学堂) on its campus.
+Two years later, Duanfang, the provincial governor of Jiangsu, established Jiangsu Normal School (江苏师范学堂) on its campus.
 He invited sinology great masters Luo Zhenyu and Wang Guowei to the school, serving as principal and teacher respectively.
 After that, the renowned elite college in Jiangnan became a public high school.

 In 1911, the school was renamed to Jiangsu Provincial No.1 Normal School (江苏省立第一师范学校).
 During May Fourth Movement, students in the school established a student council with some universities to protest the signing of the Treaty of Versailles.
 In mid-May, the students' strike finally affected the government's decision.
 In 1927, Wang Maozu, an educationist who studied at Harvard University and Columbia University and former principal of Beijing Normal University, became the principal of Jiangsu Provincial Suzhou High School.
 After that, he modified the English name of this school to Soochow Academy.
 He invited some famous scholars, including Qian Mu, Zhang Taiyan and Lü Shuxiang.

 After Wang resigned in 1931, Jiangsu Province Department of Education let geographer Hu Huanyong at National Central University to take this position temporarily.
 In July 1932, SHS started to admit girls, which is considered as a progress in China at that time.
 In the 1st Jiangsu Provincial High School Graduate Examination held in 1933, SHS students attracted nationwide attention by having 24 of them ranked in Top 100 in the province.
 Two years later, Hu Huanyong returned to National Central University after the negotiation of university and the Department of Education.

 On November 19, 1937, the Japanese Army invaded Suzhou and occupied the campus of Suzhou High School.
 During the 8-year war, the school relocated seven times and changed its name twice, in order to minimize attention.
 After the fall of Suzhou, SHS initially moved to rural Yixing—the Suzhou High School at Boyang (亳阳苏中).
 The students and faculty members had to change their campus again when Japanese occupied the whole Sunan (Southern Jiangsu) region.
 The Suzhou High School at Shanghai (苏中沪校) was located at Fuzhou Road, Shanghai International Settlement.
 On December 8, 1941, the U.S. declared war upon Japan and the Japanese Army eventually annexed the International Settlement.
-As a result, SHS moved to Changzhou ("Private Qingyun School", 私立青云), Yixing("Private Hongyi School", 私立弘毅), though in the name of private schools.
+As a result, SHS moved to Changzhou ("Private Qingyun School", 私立青云), Yixing ("Private Hongyi School", 私立弘毅), though in the name of private schools.
 In October 1945, Suzhou High School finally returned to its original campus after the surrender of Japan.
 During the 1940s and 1950s, Suzhou High School continued to be one of China's top high schools, with 40-50 students admitted by Peking University, Tsinghua University and Jiaotong University each year.
 Despite this, the high-level academic atmosphere comparable with top universities no longer existed.
-During the Chinese Communist Revolution, the People's Liberation Army occupied Suzhou on April 27, 1949 and the Communist Party took over the school.
+During the Chinese Communist Revolution, the People's Liberation Army occupied Suzhou on April 27, 1949, and the Communist Party took over the school.